Soummam River: River valley

 The Soummam valley is named after the river which crosses it.
-It is located in Kabylia, a region of northern Algeria, occupying a wide corridor in the wilaya of Bejaia.
+It is located in Kabylia, a region of northern Algeria, occupying a wide corridor in the wilaya of Béjaïa.
 The Béni Mansour-Bejaïa line is a regional railway that closely follows this river valley and connects to the national rail network in the municipality of Boudjellil.

 Between the Akfadou-Gouraya set in the north, the Biban chain (the historic territory of the Ait Abbas) in the south-east and the Sahel-Djurdjura valley (Tazmalt commune) in the south-west.
 The Soummam valley, which extends from Akbou to Béjaia, appears as a narrow winding corridor 65 km long (inside the wilaya of Béjaïa) over a maximum width of 4 km at El Kseur.

 The slopes particularly to the south, are relatively mild slopes and therefore very developed.
 This area is broken down into small pedological units: the flysch prevails in Akbou, the sandstone is predominant in El Kseur.

 The municipalities of Amizour, El Kseur, Ouzellaguen and Timezrit have vast areas suitable for rich crops such as market gardening and fruit growing.

 Hydrology

 The Soummam valley is drained by a dense hydrographic network, composed of numerous permanent and intermittent rivers, of which the Oued Soummam represents the main collector.
-According to the hydrological data collected between 1961 and 1976, the average flow of the Soummam is 25 m³ / s7.
-During the 1970 flood period, the maximum recorded flow was 115.9 m³ / s and the low flow (during the months of July and August) dropped to 0.6 m3 / s.
+According to the hydrological data collected between 1961 and 1976, the average flow of the Soummam is 25 m3 / s.
+During the 1970 flood period, the maximum recorded flow was 115.9 m3 / s and the low flow (during the months of July and August) dropped to 0.6 m3 / s.
 Indeed, these flows show great irregularities inter-annual, and therefore seasonal.

-At its mouth, the Soummam has a contribution of 700,106 m³ / year of water which it diversifies in the Mediterranean Sea (Visiterv, 1987).
-The main input comes from the tributaries of the left bank, with an average total of 68.106 m³ / year, and the tributaries of the right bank discharge an average of 25 × 106 m³ / year.
+At its mouth, the Soummam has a contribution of 700,106 m3 / year of water which it diversifies in the Mediterranean Sea (Visiterv, 1987).
+The main input comes from the tributaries of the left bank, with an average total of 68.106 m3 / year, and the tributaries of the right bank discharge an average of 25 × 106 m3 / year.
 The tributaries of the left bank are located on slopes that are more watered in rain and snow, enabling them to channel a greater surface flow than the slopes drained by the tributaries of the right bank.